AdamLesage/area-epitech/README.md

-Here's the updated README in English, without mentions of testing and deployment:

----

 # AREA - Automated Reactive Event Application

 AREA (Automated Reactive Event Application) is a web application that triggers automatic actions based on user-defined events.
-It is built using **FastAPI** for the backend and **React** for the frontend.
+It is built using **Express.js** for the backend and **Vue.js** for the frontend.

 ## Prerequisites

 Before you start, make sure you have installed:
-- **Python 3.8+**
 - **Node.js** and **npm**
 - **PostgreSQL** for database management